 We found that VOI methods dominate the current literature evaluating the societal benefits for ESI for decision support (Fig. 3).
 VOI is a well established and intuitive method, and Macaulay (10) described a framework for applying VOI to ESI contexts that continues to influence recent research initiatives (e.g.,(27)).
 VOI methods are very well suited to situations where a reduction in uncertainty, based on an improved information set, can be expected to drive a clear and measurable improvement in decision outcomes.
 This is especially the case where costs of a mistake are high, where benefits can be expressed as objective quantities (typically instrumental value), and where the outcome is highly responsive to the set of actions that can be taken.
 For these reasons, VOI is particularly suited to agricultural contexts, where an improved seasonal forecast can improve farmers’ decisions about crop choices and crop management to maximize yield and profit in the face of uncertainty; this is reflected in the high rates of VOI use in agricultural studies.

-CBA is the second most prevalent method identified (Fig. 3) a well established and reasonably intuitive manner of estimating the net present value of a particular investment decision over an extended time frame generally with an implicit counterfactual .
+CBA is the second most prevalent method identified (Fig. 3), a well established and reasonably intuitive manner of estimating the net present value of a particular investment decision over an extended time frame generally with an implicit counterfactual .
 In an information context, this could be considered as the expected net benefit of investment in the infrastructure required to generate ESI, such as aerial drones or satellite instruments, and/or investment in technologies and labor to process ESI.
 In many CBA studies, a VOI method is implemented to estimate the benefits of ESI, while the costs of ESI are drawn from actual or projected budgets for producing the ESI.
-Using CBA in valuation of ESI is most commonly observed in agriculture and conservation contexts, and like VOI, is focused primarily on instrumental value due to its traditionally monetary nature.
+Using CBA in valuation of ESI is most commonly observed in agriculture and conservation contexts, and, like VOI, is focused primarily on instrumental value due to its traditionally monetary nature.

 Valuation methods based on decision analysis necessarily focus on decision outcomes that can be quantified.
 However, many decision outcomes valued by individuals and society are impossible to objectively quantify and/or can be qualitatively valued across multiple, potentially incommensurable, value types.
 Preference elicitation methods can readily account for qualitative and subjective benefits related to ESI-based decision outcomes in instrumental and non-instrumental terms.
 For example, Altamirano et al. (22) surveyed people’s preferences for visiting, living, scenic beauty, and well being across gradients of landscape disturbance, comparing perceptions based on eye-level and aerial photos.
 Colloredo-Mansfeld et al. (28), using participatory mapping and in-depth interviews, found that farmers given access to UAV photography perceived their land with a greater sense of scale and interconnectedness.